breck7/publicdomaincompany.com/README.md

 ### Chief Legal Officer

-This person will be responsible for our legal strategy both offensive and defense in the fight for the public domain.
+This person will be responsible for our legal strategy both offensive and defensive in the fight for the public domain.